-The most common method of fish removal is electric fishing (also known as electro fishing), for which we conform with the Environment Agency (EA) Code of Practice.
-Our team leads have extensive electric fishing experience, and all operatives are trained in-house to rigorous standards and hold current CSCS cards.
-We have a range of survey equipment to cover any eventuality.
+The most common methods of fish rescue/removal are electric fishing and seine netting, for which we conform to BS EN 14011:2003.
+Our team leads have extensive electric fishing experience and are trained to manage operations on sensitive construction sites (such as the enabling works for HS2) holding Site Supervisor SSSTS, CSCS and First Aid qualifications.
+All operatives are trained in-house to rigorous standards and hold current CSCS cards.
+We are able to offer solutions for all scenarios from water intakes to siphon shafts and pump sumps to reservoirs in glacial lakes and have a range of survey equipment and the practical experience to cover any eventuality.

-Fish are caught and kept in oxygenated containers, depending on the site fish can either be moved by hand or via purpose built tanks mounted on an off-road vehicle.
-We are certified for BS ISO 14001 ensuring a high level of environmental awareness and risk management.
-All generators and water pumps are placed on plant nappies to ensure no contamination of the site.
+Fish are caught and kept in oxygenated containers and, depending on the site, fish can either be moved by hand or via purpose built transport tanks mounted on an off-road vehicle.
+We are able to deal with large projects such as whole-lake removals and trap-and-truck exercises.
+We are certified for ISO 14001 ensuring the highest level of environmental awareness and risk management.

-Fish removals will require consent to use the equipment whether electric fishing, seine net or fyke net and potentially a consent to introduce fish into a new watercourse.
-We can provide full liaison with regulatory bodies and apply for all necessary consents saving you time and money.
-On some occasions a fish health check may be required, we can arrange sample collection and get a health check carried out by an Environment Agency approved fishery expert.
+Fish removals require consent from the regulator and potentially a consent to introduce fish into a new watercourse.
+We can provide full liaison with regulatory bodies (e.g. Environment Agency, Natural Resources Wales etc) and apply for all necessary consents saving you time and money.
+In some circumstances a statutory Fish Health Check may be required and we provide sample collection and a health check undertaken by an Environment Agency-approved practitioner.